Your New York Civil Rights & Criminal Defense Lawyers

 Nominal damages are small amounts awarded when a violation occurred, but significant harm wasn’t proven.

-How Can a Police Misconduct Lawyer Help?
+How Can A Police Misconduct Lawyer Help?

 Why Choose Our Police Misconduct Lawyers?